PayDock/e-commerce-powerboard-commercetools-npm/README.md

 ### 8. Thank You page

-After making the payment, it redirect to the Thank you page and the text is displayed depending on the completion of the payment.
+After making the payment, your customer is redirected to the Thank you page.
+Text is then displayed depending on the completion status of the payment.

-If status pending 'yes', we use text
+If the status is pending 'yes', the following text displays:

 ```json
 {